geethanjali-29/su26-ai301-contribution/README.md

 ---

+## Week 5 Update

+PR #652 is open and awaiting maintainer review — `documentdb/functional-tests-maintainers` was auto-assigned via CODEOWNERS, and no feedback has come in yet.
+While waiting, I'm reviewing the open issues list for a second beginner-friendly issue to start on in parallel, prioritizing ones in the same `misc/` operator directory family so I can reuse what I learned about the test framework's conventions (fixture naming, `assertSuccess`-only assertions, `pytestmark` usage).

+---
 ## Why I Chose This Issue

 I chose this issue because it is well-scoped and beginner-friendly, making it a great fit for my first open source contribution.
 The task asks me to write a compatibility test for the `$sampleRate` aggregation operator in DocumentDB — something I can accomplish entirely in Python using pytest, which I'm already familiar with.
 There's no need to modify engine code or work in an unfamiliar language, so I can focus on learning the contribution workflow itself.